ML4SCI/ML4SCI.github.io/_gsocproposals/2025/proposal_GENIE5.md

   * Intermediate/Advanced

 ## Task ideas
 * Map a 3D zero mean, unit variance, diagonal normal to a 3D non-Gaussian density using a PINN.
 The inputs to the PINN are t, x, y, z — that is, the reverse time t ∈ [1, 0] and a point sampled from the 3D normal.
-The output of the PINN is the vector solution u⃗(t, x, y, z).
+The output of the PINN is the vector solution **u**(t, x, y, z).
 Since the PINN is conditioned on x, y, z, during training the points can be sampled from any convenient distribution, including quasi-random sampling such as Sobol sampling.
 (Of course, when used we must sample from a 3D normal.)
 * Repeat with increasingly complex 3D non-Gaussian densities.
 * Optional: Apply what has been learned from 1 and 2 to build a fast calorimeter simulator.
 Use Dataset 1 from the Fast Calorimeter Simulation Challenge 2022 [4].
 * Publish the results in an ML paper.